cyborg-ai-git/app_cyborgai_cli/README.md

 **Note on Hotfix Branches**: We do not use `hotfix/*` branches in our CyborgAI standard workflow.
 All code must be fully tested and verified before deployment.
 We believe that good code takes time, and proper testing through the standard feature → develop → release → master flow ensures quality and stability.

 ---

-### Release Process
-Our release process uses a pull request workflow for better control and review:

-1. **Create Release PR**: Run `./scripts_release/run_git_push_release.sh "Release description" release`
-   - Creates a tag on the develop branch
-   - Opens a pull request from develop to master
-   - Includes detailed release information

-2. **Review & Approve**: Team reviews the pull request for:
-   - Code quality and completeness
-   - Version number accuracy
-   - Release notes and documentation

-3. **Automated Build**: When the PR is merged to master:
-   - GitHub Actions automatically detects the release tag
-   - Builds cross-platform binaries (Linux, macOS, Windows ([Wsl](https://ubuntu.com/desktop/wsl)))
-   - Creates a GitHub release with all binaries attached

-4. **Supported Platforms**: Automatic builds for:
-   - **Linux**: x86_64, ARM variants, MIPS variants (musl and gnu)
-   - **Windows**: x86_64
-   - **macOS**: x86_64 and ARM64 (Apple Silicon)
+> cyborgai_cli uses [GitHub issues](https://github.com/cyborg-ai-git/app_cyborgai_cli/issues) as the system of record for new features and bug fixes and this plays a critical role in the release process.
 ---
-> CyborgAI_cli uses [GitHub issues](https://github.com/cyborg-ai-git/app_cyborgai_cli/issues) as the system of record for new features and bug fixes and this plays a critical role in the release process.
----
 ## How to Contribute

 ### 🚀 Quick Start for Contributors

 1. **Fork the Repository**: Create your own fork of the project
+2. **Install all tools**: ./scripts/run_install.sh
-2. **Create an Issue**: Use our automated script to create issues and Git Flow feature branches:
+3. **Create an Issue**: Use our automated script to create issues and Git Flow feature branches:
-3. **Start Feature Branch**: Use Git Flow to start working on the issue:
+4. **Start Feature Branch**: Use Git Flow to start working on the issue:
-4. **Follow EVO Framework**: Adhere to naming conventions and architecture patterns
+5. **Follow EVO Framework**: Adhere to naming conventions and architecture patterns
-5. **Write Tests**: Include appropriate test coverage
+6. **Tests and benchmarks the code **: Include appropriate test coverage and benchmark performance
 6. **Submit Pull Request**: Use Git Flow to finish and target the `develop` branch:
 7. **Code Review**: Participate in the review process